grupo-avispa/semantic_navigation/semantic_navigation_tasks/README.md

 	Topic with a line list connecting the centroids of the regions that are connected in the connectivity graph.

 #### Services

+Every service response includes a `bool success` and a `string message`, so clients can tell a real failure (invalid input, an internal error) apart from a legitimate empty result, such as an isolated region having no neighbours or a point lying outside every region.

 * **`generate_random_goals`** ([semantic_navigation_msgs/GenerateRandomGoals])